Design guidance for using replicated tables in Synapse SQL pool

 Use indexes conservatively

 Standard indexing practices apply to replicated tables.
-SQL Data Warehouse rebuilds each replicated table index as part of the rebuild.
+SQL pool rebuilds each replicated table index as part of the rebuild.
 Only use indexes when the performance gain outweighs the cost of rebuilding the indexes.

 When loading data into replicated tables, try to minimize rebuilds by batching loads together.
 Perform all the batched loads before running select statements.

 For example, this load pattern loads data from four sources and invokes four rebuilds.